Stream Management - RAVENNA only

 The subscribed streams table provides various details regarding stream failover:

-• Whether the stream has a backup stream or analog input.
+• Whether the stream has a backup stream or an analog input.

 • Which stream is currently active?